 During the winter months, Mother Nature can stir up a variety of weather conditions.
 Howling winds, drifting snow, and freezing rain make travel, exercise, and day-to-day living difficult.

 1. Slip and falls.
 Concrete or asphalt surfaces can change with each step you take.
-A casual walk to your car or a walk with your dog can suddenly turn into your body flailing out of control.
+A casual walk to your car or with your dog can suddenly turn into your body flailing out of control.
 If you’re lucky enough to catch yourself, you will probably keep walking and maybe look to see if anyone saw you.
 If you fall, common injuries can include:

 - Broken bones;

 If you fall and experience extreme pain or can’t get up, call 911 immediately.
 If you experience other injuries, visit your local emergency department or call your doctor.
 Loss of consciousness, severe headache, nausea, vomiting, and confusion can be signs of a severe head injury.

 - Wear appropriate winter shoes; and